cornerstonejs/cornerstoneTools/docs/latest/installation.md

 You can browse the source of the NPM package at [cdn.jsdelivr.net/npm/cornerstone-tools](https://cdn.jsdelivr.net/npm/cornerstone-tools@next).

-Vue is also available on [unpkg](https://unpkg.com/cornerstone-tools).
+CornerstoneTools.js is also available on [unpkg](https://unpkg.com/cornerstone-tools).

 ## NPM